Benin registers progress in routine childhood immunisation

 - Benin has received about 4.7 million COVID-19 vaccine doses from COVAX (as of 20th July), representing 70% of the supply to the country, allowing the country to vaccinate over 80% of health workers.

-- Find out more about Gavi’s work in Benin, here.
+- Find out more about Gavi’s work in Benin,

-- Gavi, the Vaccine Alliance, has been supporting immunization in Africa since 2000.
-Read about the impact of our partnerships with 40 African governments over more than two decades here.

-- For expert insights and original content and stories from around the world, visit Gavi’s online digital platform Vaccines Work.